dudeperf3ct/dudeperf3ct.github.io/sensei/steve_jobs.md

 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.

+We’re here to put a dent in the universe.
+Otherwise why else even be here?

 Stories
 ===========================